 Keep left side of the road if you are driving a car and stick to your right if you are riding a bike/bicycle.
 Helmets are mandatory whenver riding a scooter/atv.

-No matter how confident you feel while driving, it is a mandatory to fasten your seatbelt when driving a vehicle and to wear helmet while riding a bike/quad.
+It is a mandatory to fasten your seatbelt when driving a vehicle.

 Roads and ALTOs